-The epidemics of Ebola, Zika, and now COVID-19 demonstrate the global significance of new emerging diseases with potentially catastrophic effects.
+The epidemics of Ebola, Zika and now the COVID-19 pandemic demonstrate the global significance of new emerging diseases with potentially catastrophic effects.
 Yet most African countries are spending below the 2001 Abuja Declaration target of allocating at least 15% of public revenue to health.
-Many, such as Ethiopia, also rely on significant levels of external funding, which may decline in the current environment.
-COVID-19 necessitates significant additional health financing to prepare for, respond to and treat the disease, never mind expenditure on other health priorities.
-57
+[56] Many, such as Ethiopia, also rely on significant levels of external funding, which may decline in the current environment.
+The COVID-19 pandemic necessitates significant additional health financing to prepare for, respond to and treat the disease, never mind expenditure on other health priorities.
+[57]